 The best part of travelling is learning about the values and traditions of other cultures.
 Like the Ten Courts of Hell, a vision of the afterlife recreated in dioramas at Haw Par Villa in Singapore.

-Despite this warning, the cavern containing the Ten Courts of Hell was full of children learning every gruesome details of the very bureaucratic division of committed crimes and corresponding punishments among the ten courts.
+Despite this warning, the cavern containing the Ten Courts of Hell was full of children learning the gruesome details of the surprisingly bureaucratic division of committed crimes and corresponding punishments among the ten courts.

 When you die, you either go straight to Heaven or end up at the First Court of Hell, which is guarded by ‘Horse-Face’ and ‘Ox-Head.’
 You pass through each court and are judged based on your particular crimes.
 As you can see, the punishments are specific and inventive: